chi-net/kirara/README.md

 We used GPL-3 license to authorize this application.

+This application's icon was an AI-generated content, provided by [@baiyuanneko](https://i.nekomoe.xyz/)

-Made with love and passion by chi Network Contributors(c)2022-2024.
+Made with love and passion by [chi Network Contributors](https://chinet.work/)(c)2022-2024.